mrjgreen/db-sync/README.md

 ##### Example 1

-Sync table web.customers from one host to another:
+Sync the table `web.customers` from one host to another:

 ~~~~
 bin/sync --user root --password mypass 127.0.0.1 111.222.3.44 web.customers